My Favorite Martian: Home media

 Rhino Entertainment released the first two seasons on Region 1 DVD in 2004–2005.
 Rhino never released the third season.
 However, the season 3 release from Australia's Umbrella Entertainment, on February 5, 2008, was as an import to North America.
 This release is classified as "Region 0", making it viewable around the world on any region-free DVD player.
-Rhino also released a 3-DVD box of "The Best of My Favorite Martian" in 2007, comprising episodes 1, 2, 3, 5, 7, 9, 14, 16, 18, 22, 24, 29, 31, 34, and 37.
+Rhino also released a three-DVD box of "The Best of My Favorite Martian" in 2007, comprising episodes 1, 2, 3, 5, 7, 9, 14, 16, 18, 22, 24, 29, 31, 34, and 37.

-In January 2010, MPI Home Video acquired the series' Region 1 rights under license from Jack Chertok Productions.
+In January 2010, MPI Home Video acquired the series' Region 1 rights under license from the Jack Chertok estate-owned Jack Chertok Productions.
 At the time, it was announced that they planned on releasing season 3 on DVD in the summer of 2010.
 This release, however, never materialized and was postponed.
 It was subsequently released on October 30, 2012.

 MPI re-released season 1 on June 24, 2014. and season 2 on December 23, 2014.

-On October 20, 2015, MPI Home Video released My Favorite Martian- The Complete Series on Region 1 DVD.
+On October 20, 2015, MPI Home Video released My Favorite Martian: The Complete Series on Region 1 DVD.

-In Region 4 (Australia), Umbrella Entertainment released all 3 seasons on DVD.
-These releases are all Region Free.
+In Region 4 (Australia), Umbrella Entertainment released all three seasons on DVD.
+These releases are all region free.
 The season 1 release includes special features, such as audio commentary with Ann Marshall, a stills gallery, script, and interview with Ann Marshall.
 The season 3 release also includes special features, such as an unaired version of the series pilot, behind the scenes home movies, interviews with Stan Frazen, Ted Rich, James Hulsey, and Wayne Stam, as well as audio commentary by James's Hulsey and Chertok historian and licensing manager Peter Greenwood.
 In addition, there are also scans of the original comic series, scripts, and the shooting schedule.

 Reception

-In its first season, My Favorite Martian did extremely well in the Nielsen ratings, ranking at No. 10.
+In its first season, My Favorite Martian did very well in the Nielsen ratings, ranking at No. 10.
 However, by the end of the second season the show had dipped to No. 24.
 Still, the series was doing well enough to be renewed for a third season.
 Ratings dipped even further in the third season due to repetitive story lines involving Martin's time machine, and the series was canceled.